AIPowerGrid/image-worker/README.md

 ## Updating

-The grid workers are under constant improvement.
-You can follow progress [in our discord](https://discord.gg/3DxrhksKzn) and get notifications about updates there.
-If you are interested in receiving notifications for worker updates or betas, go to the [#get-roles channel](https://discord.com/channels/781145214752129095/977498954616954890) and get the appropriate role(s).

-The below instructions refers to `horde-bridge` or `update-runtime`.
-Depending on your OS, append `.cmd` for windows, or `.sh` for linux

-- For example, `horde-bridge.cmd` and `update-runtime.cmd` for windows with a NVIDIA card.
-- If you have an **AMD** card and you are on linux you should use `horde-bridge-rocm.sh` and `update-runtime-rocm.sh` where appropriate.
-  - All Windows AMD users should use WSL or [Docker](#docker).
 To update:

 1. Shut down your worker by pressing `Ctrl+C` once and waiting for the worker to stop.